Interested in this course? Book now for Open Day to find out more

 Teaching includes lectures, discussion groups, tutorials and workplace activities and mentoring.
 Students share ideas from a wide range of settings and we examine these in the light of research and theory.

 There are no exams involved.
-Assessment tasks include reports and essays, on-line portfolios, presentations, posters and designing new interventions for your own workplace.
+Assessment tasks include reports and essays, presentations, posters and designing new interventions for your own workplace.
 Most assignments are submitted online.

 Fees UK students: £6,000 per annum